svetlozardraganov/chaos-installer/README.md

 * Product Uninstallation
 * License Listener

-# Disclamer
-FTP and HTTP connection information has been removed due to their sensitivity.
-This will make the code unusable but it will still demonstrate how the tool is build.

 # Overview
-QA and Support Teams' daily tasks require multiple installations/uninstallations of various versions of the products.
-This althought simple task requires some efforts from the team-members and also causes some inconviniences.
+QA and Support engeneers daily tasks require multiple installations/uninstallations of various versions of the products.
+This althought simple task requires some efforts from the team-members and also causes inconviniences.
 The main idea of the tool as to optimize/automate the process of downloading and installing the software and make it much more plesant for the engeneer.

 # Challenges #